 Originally constructed circa 1922, inspection and analysis of the structure has indicated the bridge must be replaced.
 The bridge location and architecture require a context sensitive design and coordination with PennDOT for I-376 traffic impacts.
 It is anticipated that pedestrian and vehicular traffic may be rerouted via a posted detour for the full duration of the work.
-Preliminary Engineering is currently underway.
-Final Design is anticipated to begin in the Spring of 2013 and Construction is anticipated to begin in the Fall of 2015.
+Final Design is completed and Construction is anticipated to begin in the Fall of 2015.

 PENN AVENUE RECONSTRUCTION

 Corridor improvements are needed for this high-traffic, multi-neighborhood street.
 Phase 1 for the project was determined to be from Mathilda Street to Evaline Street.
-Improvements will include upgraded traffic signals and street lighting, new roadway concrete or asphalt, new sidewalks with reconstructed curb lines with bump-outs, special pavement in crosswalks, and streetscape enhancements.
-Final Design for Phase 1 is currently underway.
-Construction for Phase 1 is anticipated to begin in late Summer 2013.
+Improvements include upgraded traffic signals and street lighting, new roadway concrete or asphalt, new sidewalks with reconstructed curb lines with bump-outs, special pavement in crosswalks, and streetscape enhancements.
+Final Design for Phase 1 is complete.
+Construction for Phase 1 is underway.
 The design and construction schedule for Phase 2 will be determined at a later stage.

 WENZELL AVENUE / CARNAHAN ROAD BRIDGE